 Project and Research Ideas

-Web Design of a research web app — I'm working on a Web-based data repository and statistical analysis tool — called Living Meta-Analysis — to support scientists who analyze and synthesize existing scientific studies in order to find more generally applicable results.
+LiMA Web Design — I'm working on a Web-based data repository and statistical analysis tool — called Living Meta-Analysis — to support scientists who analyze and synthesize existing scientific studies in order to find more generally applicable results.
 The tool needs a good design for aesthetics and usability; I would be the client of your project, and the expected users would be scientists — you could be in frequent contact with researchers in the Department of Psychology.

 Impress.js extensions — the open-source presentation tool Impress.js is a good starting point, but needs further functionalities.
 This project would research and develop extensions that make Impress.js more effective in university lectures, such as remote control, speaker notes, student notes, multiple-screen presentations, interactive forms and charts.
 The project would include submitting the extensions for consideration to the Impress.js community, which raises the bar on expected code quality.